-As mentioned, to study the effects of public spending on the industrialization of an economy and the emergence of innovation, we develop a scale-invariant Schumpeterian growth model that features an endogenous takeoff and a productive structure that is not linear in the accumulated factor (firm knowledge).
-The provision of productive government services makes the economy more productive and increases the level of output.
-As in Barro (1990), in our growth-theoretic framework the magnitude of this effect is determined by the elasticity of output with respect to government spending in the production function for a final homogenous good.
-Differently from Barro (1990), however, our Schumpeterian model generates endogenous growth even when this elasticity is zero.
-We make this elasticity positive to enable productive government spending to have a positive effect on firm size and economic growth, not as a necessary condition for endogenous growth.
+Barro (1990), the magnitude of this effect depends on the elasticity of output with respect to government spending in the production function for a final homogenous good.
+Differently from Barro (1990), our Schumpeterian model generates endogenous growth even when this elasticity is zero due to the property of robust endogenous growth first reported in Peretto (2018) in a model that does not consider productive government spending.
+Extending that framework, we make this elasticity positive to enable productive government spending to have a positive effect on firm size and economic growth and to explore how varying this elasticity generates different cases for the dynamics of the economy.
 We then investigate how public spending and its financing affect the timing of the takeoff and the overall shape of the secular growth process.

 Given that government needs to collect tax revenue to finance its spending, the modelling of taxation plays an important role in our growth-theoretic analysis.
-We first consider a simple case in which government spending is financed by a non-distortionary labor income tax under perfectly inelastic labor supply.
-In this case, increasing productive government spending leads to an earlier industrial takeoff and a higher transitional growth rate by increasing firm size in the short run.
-It does not, however, affect economic growth in the long run (steady state) due to the absence of the scale effect in our Schumpeterian growth model with endogenous market structure.
+We first consider a simple case in which government spending is financed by a non-distortionary labor income tax under inelastic labor supply.
+In this case, higher productive government spending yields an earlier industrial takeoff and a higher transitional growth rate by increasing firm size in the short run.
+It does not, however, affect economic growth in the long run (steady state) due to scale invariance, i.e., the sterilization of the strong scale effect in our Schumpeterian growth model with endogenous market structure.